tritontown/ROS/README.md

 next, run $ roscore.

-then, $ ./april_tag.py
+then, $ python tagDet.py

-then, $ ./rvizSim.py
+then, $ python rvizSim.py

 then, $ rosrun rviz rviz

-inside rviz, add a marker. change the marker's topic to /marker_redball.
+inside rviz, add a MarkerArray. change the marker's topic to /tagLoc.

 inside rviz, change "fixed frame" to /base_link.